livepeer/docs/docs/installation/livepeer-quickstart-shortversion.md

 ### Installation Workflow

-**Current Releases** for supported operating system are found on our Github repository [releases page](https://github.com/livepeer/go-livepeer/releases).
+**Current Releases** for supported operating systems are found on our Github repository [releases page](https://github.com/livepeer/go-livepeer/releases).

 Depending on your workflow, instructions are provided so that you can install Livepeer:
 > * [Using a binary release](/installation/install-livepeer/binary-release)